SMooGPT: Stylized Motion Generation using Large Language Models: Introduction

 Although the above works have made significant progress, a key limitation is that they typically embed the motion style into a latent space, and then either fuse it with content motion features (\eg \cite{wen2021autoregressive}) or inject it into a pretrained generative model (\eg SMooDi~\cite{zhong2024smoodi}) to produce stylized motion.
 However, decoupling and recomposing style and content within the latent space might cause conflicts between content and style (\eg arms from ``Aeroplane'' and ``Throwing a ball''), and often lack interpretability.
 Moreover, these methods are usually constrained by styles available in curated datasets (\eg 100STYLE~\cite{mason2022local} on all kinds of ``walk''-alike motions), leading to a strong bias toward the action ``walk'' and the limited generalization ability to new motion styles.

 In this paper, we propose solving this motion stylization problem from a new perspective of body part motion analysis.
-Our key insight is that both motion content and style can be interpreted as fine-grained control over body-part movements, and these 4D motions can be further intuitively expressed with natural language.
+Our key insight is that both motion content and style can be interpreted as fine-grained control over body-part movements, and these 3D motions can be further intuitively expressed with natural language.
 For example, as shown in Fig.~\ref{fig:insights_motion_text}(a) and (b), the ``Aeroplane'' style is characterized primarily by the upward extension of both arms, while the ``Chicken'' motion can be interpreted with the same set of body parts in the \emph{text} domain.
 Given the intrinsic correlation among motion, body parts, and natural language, we investigate a fundamental research question: \emph{can stylized motion generation be effectively achieved through body-part centric textual descriptions}?

-At the same time, Large Language Models (LLMs) exhibit strong capabilities in understanding and reasoning about human poses~\cite{lin2024chathuman,feng2024chatpose} (see an example in Fig.~\ref{fig:insights_motion_text}(c)) — including stylized ones — and their representational scope extends well beyond that of existing motion style datasets~\cite{mason2022local,xia2015realtime}.
-Crucially, LLMs are particularly well-suited for decomposing and recomposing motion style and content at the \emph{text} domain, enabling more interpretable and conflict-free compositional representations of stylization.
-Given these strengths, it is compelling to leverage the learned knowledge of human motion and reasoning abilities of LLMs to guide stylized motion generation in a more human-interpretable manner.
-On the other hand, interpreting stylized motion at the body-part level enables more effective use of existing datasets.
+\rev{ At the same time, Large Language Models (LLMs) exhibit strong capabilities in understanding and reasoning about human poses~\cite{feng2024chatpose,li2025unipose} and motions~\cite{lin2024chathuman,li2025chatmotion,chen2025motionllm} (see an example in Fig.~\ref{fig:insights_motion_text}(c))—including stylized ones—and their representational scope extends well beyond that of existing motion style datasets~\cite{mason2022local,xia2015realtime}.
+Crucially, recent work~\cite{li2025much} empirically confirms that LLMs possess the capability to accurately deconstruct complex motion instructions into part-specific descriptions.
+Capitalizing on this unique advantage, it is compelling to leverage the learned motion knowledge and reasoning abilities of LLMs to decompose and recompose motion style and content within the \emph{text} domain.
+This enables more interpretable and conflict-free compositional representations of stylization. } On the other hand, interpreting stylized motion at the body-part level enables more effective use of existing datasets.
 While a new motion style may be unseen at the global level, many of its constituent body-part motions are likely to already exist within the dataset.